vatpac-technology/sops/docs/controller-skills/coordination.md

 Coordination requirements are often very location-specific, however this page outlines the general guidelines to coordination, which are supplemented by Local Instructions.

+`MATS Chapter 6` https://www.airservicesaustralia.com/mats/docs/nos-saf-2000.pdf goes in to much more detail about coordination principles, phraseology, and situations.
+It is well above the level required for VATSIM, but feel free to read up on it if you want to extend your learning.

 ## Types of Coordination
 ### Heads-up